Vintage Wall Sconce with Hand-Painted Ceramic and Frosted Glass Shade

 European Folk Art19th-20th Century

-The hand-painted ceramic floral motifs are characteristic of folk art traditions found across various European regions, often incorporating vibrant colors and natural themes.
+The hand-painted floral motifs on the ceramic body are reminiscent of traditional folk art from various European regions, often seen on pottery, textiles, and domestic items.

 Ritual & Ceremonial Use